-White Coat Neighborhood - The White Coat Neighborhood is the closest neighborhood to the University Rochester Medical Center, Nursing School and Strong Memorial Hospital.
-This is where many medical and nursing students, interns and residents live and hence it is often called the White Coat Neighborhood.
+White Coat Village - The White Coat Village is the closest neighborhood to the University Rochester Medical Center, Nursing School and Strong Memorial Hospital.
+This is where many medical and nursing students, interns and residents live and hence it is often called the White Coat Village.

 If you are there in the early morning before dawn you may see a number of doctors and nurses to be rapidly heading towards the hospital already fitted in their white coats or blue surgical scrubs.

-Offficial name - The official name of the area is University Height or Strong, but the colloquial White Coat Neighborhood is most commonly used.
+Offficial name - The official name for the White Coat Village is University Height or Strong, but the colloquial White Coat Village is most commonly used.

 Today it is a very attractive area for young and old families, University of Rochester medical-, nursing- and dental students, interns, residents and young professionals.

-The lower White Coat Neighborhood is safe area, but may be less appealing to many students when compared to the Upper White Coat Neighborhood which is located closest to the Medical Center.
-Thus, Lattimore, Shellbourne, Stanford, Elmerstone, Edgemont and Westmoreland have fewer students and more families within the White Coat Neighborhood for students who is renting.
+The lower White Coat Village is safe area, but may be less appealing to many students when compared to the Upper White Coat Village which is located closest to the Medical Center.
+Thus, Lattimore, Shellbourne, Stanford, Elmerstone, Edgemont and Westmoreland have fewer students and more families within the White Coat Village for students who is renting.
 The further away from the medical Center the less desirable for students with no transportation.

 From Crittenden Blvd to the hospital is only about 100 yards - you can't be any closer unless you check in to the hospital and rent a room next to the patients rooms.